Java Memory Model

 volatile

-implies for two threads with a write-read relationship on the *same field*, certain optimisations are not allowed!
+implies for two threads with a write-read relationship on the *same field*, certain optimizations are not allowed!

 - When a thread writes to a